com-480-data-visualization/com-480-project-worldwideweebz/Process_book.md

 # Conclusion

-In this project we worked on different visualizations about anime and their specifity, to show how interesting and complex they can be, who are their main actors, their popularity across different metrics and to get a general view of all of them.
-Going for a page template across the website give us the possibility to show more detailled information about each diagram, while having a general narration between them.
-We preferred this approach than a single page, to avoid the confusion of scrolling and to have tabs to go from one diagram to the other in an instant.
+In this project we worked on different visualizations about anime and their particularities, to showcase their evolution through time with a histogram, how they relate to each other with a genres bubble diagram, and the people and companies behind their production with a sankey chart and a chord diagram.
+We opted for a web application which renders a page for each visualization rather than a single linear page.
+The implementation was realized with modern web technologies including ReactJS, Babel, Webpack, SASS and visualization libraries D3 and amCharts as well as custom barebone JS components.

-Hopefully you could explore and experiment with the different visualizations to have an overall fun and engaging experience that could inspire or even tempt you to know more about this industry and anime in a general way.
+We hope that users can explore and experiment with the different visualizations with an overall fun, elegant and engaging experience that provides them with visual insights about the animation industry.